 - Their schemes have massive exit penalties if they want to get out within the first seven years of being in the scheme.

-The intricacies of whether to move or leave a UK pension can only be assessed in light of many more factors than simply Brexit or a vague warning about losing your funds.
-In fact, if anything responding to these ads and transferring in these circumstances is almost guaranteed to lose you half of your funds.
+The intricacies of whether to move or leave a UK pension can only be assessed in light of many more factors than simply a transfer tax bill or a vague warning about losing your funds.
+In fact, if anything responding to these cold calls and transferring in these circumstances is almost guaranteed to leave you frustrated and poorer.

 There’s plenty you can do to avoid being burned